When you’re looking for a cool place to hang out, LinkedIn Groups might not be the first thing to come to mind.

 Well, LinkedIn has their version of a “keep out” sign – it’s just more polite.

-As a group owner or manager, you’re the gatekeeper.
+If you create a group on Linkedin, you’re the gatekeeper.
 You can decide who is in and who is out.

 Approving members takes time, but it’s also a quality-control tool.
 You owe it to your most loyal and active group members to keep the troublemakers out.
 (We’ll talk in a second about who that might include.)